 Childhood Immunisation Program

-The Childhood Immunisation Program provides free vaccines against many different diseases for children aged up to four years of age.
+The Childhood Immunisation Program provides free vaccines to protect against many different diseases for children from birth to four years of age.
 Additional vaccines are also recommended for Aboriginal children.
 For further information see Aboriginal immunisation recommendations.

 School Immunisation Program

 The School Immunisation Program provides recommended vaccines for South Australian students in Years 8, 10 and 11 (2019 only).

 Annual Influenza Program

 The Annual Influenza Program provides free vaccines to specific groups who are considered at greatest risk from complications of the flu (influenza), including all Aboriginal persons from 6 months of age.
 The state funded influenza program is available to children in South Australia from 6 months to less than 5 years of age.

 National Shingles Vaccination Program

 High Risk Hepatitis B Immunisation Program